It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 In some cases, leukemia or its treatments can cause serious problems.

 These leukemia-related emergencies must be treated right away.
 The most commons are:

-- Tumor lysis syndrome can occur when chemotherapy is given to treat acute leukemia, but cancer cells die quickly and the kidneys cannot remove substances they release from the blood quickly enough.
+- Tumor lysis syndrome can occur when chemotherapy is given to treat acute leukemia.
+Still, cancer cells die quickly, and the kidneys cannot remove substances they release from the blood quickly enough.

 - Superior vena cava syndrome can occur when too many leukemia cells develop in the thymus, causing it to enlarge and block the windpipe.
 Superior vena cava syndrome can develop in patients with acute lymphocytic leukemia.

-- Disseminated intravascular coagulation is a condition in which blood clots form in the bloodstream and bleeding also occurs.
-Disseminated intravascular coagulation can develop more often with acute promyelocytic leukemia, but also with other subtypes of acute myelogenous leukemia.
+- Disseminated intravascular coagulation is when blood clots form in the bloodstream, and bleeding also occurs.
+Disseminated intravascular coagulation can develop more often with acute promyelocytic leukemia and other subtypes of acute myelogenous leukemia.